-Visiting Artist at Courtauld Institute for their Young People Insights Project
+Visiting Artist at Courtauld Institute for their Insights Project

 Art Historian Fran Herrick and Contemporary Artist Nadine Mahoney led the day with a series of talks and creative activities in our new institute seminar room

-I am settled back in my London studio and going to be running some workshops at Chisenhale Art Place this Spring.
+I am running workshops at Chisenhale Art Place.
 First one is making watercolour pans, my pigment inventory will be opened up and all colours will be available to turn into paint.
-Second is a beginners introduction to experiment with fusing glass.
+Second is a beginners class in fusing glass.

 Click Here for booking info on Fused Glass

 Featuring works by: Keren Anavy, Danielle Ash, Kate Bae, Niamul Bari, Julia Elsas, Nadine Mahoney, Ioana Manolache, Caitlyn McLaughlin, Trina Merry, Samantha Morris, Naomi Nakazato, Gustavo Prado, Dayana Romero, Andrew Schwartz, Homer Shew, Liza Sokolovskaya, Elena Soterakis, Tanya Steinberg, Brian Stinemetz, Brendan Sullivan, Yi Xin Tong and Flora Wilds.
 Curated by Elisa Gutierrez Eriksen